 Change in body stores = Energy In – Energy Out.

 When we look more closely at this equation, some pretty big problems begin to emerge.

-First, for the “Energy In” part of the equation, you must figure out how many calories are in the foods you want to eat, and that requires handbooks, websites, databases and maths – just to have your lunch!
+First, for the “Energy In” part of the equation, you must figure out how many calories are in the foods you want to eat.
+That requires handbooks, websites, databases and maths – just to have your lunch!

-Finally, we have trillions of bacteria in our guts that affect our body in hundreds of ways, and research suggests that people with higher proportions of certain bacteria can absorb up to 150 more calories per day than people with a lower proportion.
+Finally, we have trillions of bacteria in our digestive system that affect our body in hundreds of ways.
+And research suggests that people with higher proportions of certain bacteria can absorb up to 150 more calories per day than people with a lower proportion.

 What does this all mean?
 That the “Energy In” part of the equation actually looks like this:

 Energy In = Actual Calories Eaten – Calories Not Absorbed

 Therefore, the “Energy In” side is very hard – if not impossible – to calculate accurately.
 It can be wrong by as much as 20%.
 That’s a potentially huge margin of error in something so important to your chances of successfully achieving the body you want.